pyhys/minimalmodbus/README.txt

 Home page with full API documentation
     http://minimalmodbus.sourceforge.net/ (this page if viewed on sourceforge.net).

-Python package index with download
+Python package index (PyPI) with download
     http://pypi.python.org/pypi/MinimalModbus/ (this page if viewed on python.org.
 Note that no API is available).
 The  download section is at the end of the page.

 The SourceForge project page